-Our all-volunteer organization does not have time for a rush of transfers and deferrals in the month and weeks before the race.
+Our all-volunteer organization does not have time for a rush of transfers and deferrals in the weeks before the race.
 People still ask, and the answer is no. If you are reading this, thanks for not asking and we are very sorry we can’t accommodate you.

 Q: I can’t attend this year.
 What is your cancellation policy?
 Can I defer my registration to next year?

 A: No, we do not offer deferrals of registrations from year to year.
 See above.